decretist/Dissertation/Chapter4/visualization.md

-"we have found a clearcut correlation between the number of different words in the *Ulysses* and the frequency of their usage, in the sense that they approximate the simple equation of an equalateral
+"we have found a clearcut correlation between the number of different words in the *Ulysses* and the frequency of their usage, in the sense that they approximate the simple equation of an equilateral
 hyperbola: r × f = C in which *r* refers to the word's rank in the *Ulysses* and *f* to its frequency of occurrence (as we ignore for the present the size of C)."[@zipf_human_1949, 24]